To begin with, we will take a look at how our minds work. How we

 win-win situations like well-functioning teams and interdepartmental

 collaboration.
-But if opposing perceptions become irreconcilable, it can turn a
+But in toxic work environments, it can turn a

 pissing contest into a knife fight.